Free Component Analysis: Theory, Algorithms & Applications: Main result: Recovery guarantees for FCA

 In the under-determined setting where $p < s$, it is established in ICA that mixing matrix is unique up to column permutation and scaling under mild condition \cite[Theorem 3]{eriksson2004identifiability}.
 This result is a consequence of scalar Cram\'ers Lemma \cite[Lemma 9, pp. 294]{comon_1994} and the Lemma of Marcinkiewicz-Dugue \cite[Lemma 10, pp. 294]{comon_1994}.
 And the estimation of mixing matrix and separation of the sources can be done via decomposition of a higher order tensor in a sum of rank-1 terms (see \cite{de2007fourth} and references therein).
-We don't have analogous result for uniqueness of mixing matrix in FCA yet due to missing analogy of these lemmas in free probability.
-However, it seems possible to develop analogy of tensor method for free component separation.
+We don't have analogous result for uniqueness of mixing matrix in FCA yet due to missing analog of these lemmas in free probability.
+Acutally, the analog of Cram\'ers Lemma in the free probability does not hold \citep{lehner2004cumulants, marcinkiewicz_free_prob}, thus we expect the uniquenss result (if exists) will be weaker.
+On the other hand, it seems possible to develop analog of tensor method for free component separation since it mainly depends the free/indpendent additivity of the cumulants.

-Since the analog of Cram\'ers Lemma in the free probability does not hold \citep{marcinkiewicz_free_prob}, the identifiability condition is correspondingly weaker.